PHT-Medic/paper-showcases/README.md

 Distributed analysis with PHT on imaging data for image segmentation.
-With different learning settings (central vs decentral / with and without balance of data) We have access to the de.NBI cloud now with their GPUs and can run the trains, as soon we get the algorithms Tobias prepares the algo, such we can use it on the
+With different learning settings (central vs decentral / with and without balance of data) We have access to the de.NBI cloud now with their GPUs and can run the trains, as soon we get the algorithms Tobias prepares the algo, such we can use it on the train.

 ## Next steps: